Alignak-monitoring/alignak/doc/source/11_integration/centreon.rst

 Configure Scheduler to match Centreon's Poller
 -----------------------------------------------

-Shinken's "Scheduler" is called a "Poller" in Centreon.
+Alignak's "Scheduler" is called a "Poller" in Centreon.
 If you keep the sample Scheduler name, you won't see any data in the Centreon interface.

-So edit ''/etc/shinken/schedulers/scheduler-master.cfg'' and change the Scheduler name to match the Centreon's Poller name ("default"):
+So edit ''/etc/alignak/schedulers/scheduler-master.cfg'' and change the Scheduler name to match the Centreon's Poller name ("default"):

 ::